VIOLENCE OF INSCRIPTIONS

 Violence of Inscriptions questions the potency of artistic, discursive, and action-based practices to critically reflect on this subject.
 The project examines bodies that are subjected to structural violence, and focuses on the performative and physical aspects that surface as a result.
 It examines the role of the body in producing, maintaining, legitimizing, representing, and aestheticizing structural violence.

-Violence of Inscriptions is a collaborative project, facilitated by HAU – Hebbel am Ufer in Berlin.
-It is an ongoing dialogue between Zaides and dramaturge, curator and scholar Sandra Noeth.
-The project began in 2016 and will unfold in five chapters until 2018.
-Each chapter aims to break down the complexity of the topic by examining the ideological, personal, political, and ethical dynamics that are at stake.
-Each chapter brings together artists, thinkers, and human-rights activists for an intensive work session.
+Violence of Inscriptions was a collaborative project, facilitated by HAU – Hebbel am Ufer in Berlin between 2016 and 2018.
+It is a result of an ongoing dialogue between Arkadi Zaides and dramaturge, curator and scholar Sandra Noeth.
+Each chapter of the project aimed to break down the complexity of the topic by examining the ideological, personal, political and ethical dynamics that are at stake.
+It brought together artists, thinkers, and human-rights activists for an intensive work session.
 The diverse perspectives of each participant provide the initial material for the discussion.
-The sessions are followed by a public program at HAU – Hebbel am Ufer, which includes lectures, roundtables, screenings, and installations.
+The sessions are followed by a public program at HAU – Hebbel am Ufer, which included lectures, roundtables, screenings, and installations.

 The four different chapters of the project included: VOI (Violence of Inscriptions) #1 – On Experience & Representation, VOI #2 – On Resilience, VOI #3 – On Collectivity, and Its Boundaries, VOI #4 – On the Integrity of the Body